-After all, the father of Protestantism Martin Luther’s original argument with the Catholic Church centred upon his opposition to the sale of indulgences and remittance of sin after death.
+After all, Martin Luther, the father of Protestantism, original argument with the Catholic Church centred upon his opposition to the sale of indulgencies and remittance of sin after death.

 The very idea that salvation could be bought and sold was irreligious in the extreme and he doubted the jurisdiction of the Church to interfere in matters that could only be determined by God, and it certainly did not correspond with his idea of Justification by Faith Alone.

-According to the new Protestant faith God alone was the redeemer and saviour of the human soul and members of the clergy played no part in salvation collectively or otherwise.
+According to the new Protestant faith God alone was the saviour and the individual, including members of the clergy, played no part in salvation collectively or otherwise.